-With effect from 1 January 2005, overseas experience will be recognised only if it is gained under an Authorised Employer/Supervisor.
+With effect from 1 January 2005, experience gained outside Hong Kong will be recognised only if it is gained under an Authorised Employer/Supervisor.
 Experience gained in the branch office or subsidiary of an Authorised Employer situated outside Hong Kong will be recognised.

 However, until 31 December 2004, the existing policy of recognising practical experience acquired in a country outside Hong Kong continues to apply.
-That is, those who worked in countries whose accountancy profession is under the jurisdiction of an accepted accountancy body may be fully accepted i.e. Australia, Canada, New Zealand, South Africa, the United Kingdom, the United States of America and Zimbabwe.
+The existing policy states that those who worked in countries whose accountancy profession is under the jurisdiction of an accepted accountancy body may be fully accepted i.e. Australia, Canada, New Zealand, South Africa, the United Kingdom, the United States of America and Zimbabwe.
 The accounting experience obtained in an office not situated in Hong Kong or a territory under a recognised jurisdiction ("Overseas Office") may be accepted in full if: